-Serving as a student representative to the Texas Higher Education Coordinating Board or as the TWU student regent is a very valuable opportunity for motivated and highly talented students.
+Serving as the TWU student regent is a very valuable opportunity for motivated and highly talented students.

 Powers and Duties

 A student regent has the following powers and duties: